-The annual chlorine maintenance treatment began Feb.
-26, 2018, at 8:00 a.m. at the Wylie, Tawakoni, and Bonham WTPs and will continue for the next 28 days.
+The annual chlorine maintenance treatment began March 4, 2019 to April 1, 2019, at 8 a.m. at the Wylie, Tawakoni, and Bonham WTP.
 CLICK HERE to download, print, and read further details regarding Chlorine Maintenance FAQ from the March 15, 2018, Press Release by North Texas Municipal Water District (NTMWD).

 As a result of annual chlorine maintenance, residents may experience the odor or taste of chlorine to the water supply; however, the water remains safe for use and consumption.